Sergei Pugachev: Investment

-In 1991, S.V.
-Pugachev established one of the first cooperative banks in the USSR, the Northern Commercial Bank.
+In 1991, Pugachev established one of the first cooperative banks in the USSR, the Northern Commercial Bank.
 In 1993, he sold his share.
 In 1992, he and Sergey Veremeenko founded JSC "International Industrial Bank" (Pugachev owned 25%), which was one of the first to licensed to perform foreign exchange operations.

 IIB was originally formed as a "venture investment fund".
 The bank sought out troubled long-term assets.
 It invested in them and then resold them.
 The bank became one of Russia's 10 largest banks and was the largest credit institution in terms of capital (175 billion rubles).
 It became a principal member of Visa International and MasterCard Worldwide, operating its own processing centre.
 In December 1998, the IIB increased its authorised capital to 10 billion rubles.
 A year later, shareholders invested another 15 billion rubles, raising its authorised capital to 25 billion rubles, just under $1 billion.
 Most other credit organisations rarely reached that level.
 The IIB almost caught up with Sberbank on the scale of its own funds and became the country's largest private bank.
 In January 2002, Pugachev resigned from IIB's board of directors.
 After the election, Pugachev held from 0–5 percent of assets).
 According to the Jones Day report, from 2002 the owner of the bank was D. Henderson-Stewart.

 In 2003, it was reported that Pugachev's income was averaging more than 7 million rubles.
 According to data released in 2010, he earned 3 billion rubles, significantly more than other Russian Senators.
 As a senator, Pugachev transferred his assets to the control of the JSC United Industrial Corporation.
 Under OPK control, assets were held in various sectors of the Russian economy.
 Their value amounted to more than US$15 billion.

 Pugachev singled out the development of 1160 hectares of land on Rublevky, 70 hectares on Vasilevsky Island in St. Petersburg, the project "Red Square, 5" for construction of hotels and apartments, construction of a hotel in Sochi for the 2014 Olympics, the company Russia Coal, the oil companies Aki-Atyr and the "White Nights", and also the "Yenisei Industrial Company" (EPC), which owned the licence for development of the coal deposit in Tuva, the shipbuilding businesses Severnaya Verf, Baltiyskiy Zavod, the Central Design Bureau "Iceberg" and others.